pmcgrenery/WxBrief/TESTING.md

 ### **As a returning user I want to clear the list of airports that I previously entered for a different flight and populate a new list of airports so that I have a list of airports specific to today flights.**

 1. The user can click on the edit icon and then click on the Clear All button.
-2. A modal fades in to double check with the user that they do in fact want to delete all airports.
+2. A modal fades in to double-check with the user that they do want to delete all airports.
-3. When the user confirms that they want to clear all airports they can then click the Add Airport icon on the right hand side to repopulate the list.
+3. When the user confirms that they want to clear all airports they can then click the Add Airport icon on the right-hand side to repopulate the list.

 <img src="docs/user-story-25.png" style="width:600px">
 <br/>